chung-leong/react-ansi-animation/README.md

 }
 ```

-You can change the color palette by providing the [`palette`](./docs/AnsiText.md#palette) prop.
+You can change the color palette by providing the [`palette`](./doc/AnsiText.md#palette) prop.
 To
 define colors through CSS instead, set `palette` to `"css"`.
-See documentation for more details.

 ## Modem speed emulation

 By default this library emulates a 56K modem.
-Set the [`modemSpeed`] prop to use a different speed.
+Set the [`modemSpeed`](./doc/AnsiText.md#modemspeed)
+prop to use a different speed.
 Use `Infinity` if you want the final picture to appear immediately.

 ## Blinking text